AlexRogalskiy/graalvm-notes/README.md

     * closed-world principle
         * what is not known to be true, is false
             * absence of information is interpreted as negative information
+        * analysis needs to see all bytecode
+            * otherwise aggressive AOT optimizations are not possible
+            * otherwise unused classes, methods, and fields cannot be removed
+            * otherwise a class loader / bytecode interpreter is necessary at runtime
         * when building a native executable, GraalVM operates with a closed world assumption
             * it analyzes the call tree and removes all the classes/methods/fields that are not used directly
     * no meta-data for dynamically loaded classes